Join our global community of 1,500+ amazing volunteers.

 - Be assertive and resilient

-We’re all about being responsive and flexible so we will only book volunteers from now until about 3 months into the future.
+We’re all about being responsive and flexible so we will only book volunteers from about 3 months ahead.
 You can apply here.
-You will see the current availability above.
+You can see the current availability above.

 We work in safe environments but we have created a specific policy for working in Moldova to manage specific risks there.